indc9/LectorRSS/README.md

 RSS Breaking News Feed data collected from NASA: https://www.nasa.gov/rss/dyn/lg_image_of_the_day.rss

-Proxy used to fetch XML data for development purposes only: https://cors-anywhere.herokuapp.com/
+Proxy used to fetch XML data for development purposes only.
+Has to be manually activated the first time: https://cors-anywhere.herokuapp.com/

 ## Development server